 - 6.9 It will be critical to provide staff, parents, pupils and visitors with accurate information on the range of available services and travel initiatives if the Travel Plan is to succeed.
 The provision of accurate and up to date information, together with wide ranging publicity, will form a fundamental component of the Travel Plan. - 6.10 New initiatives that are developed as part of the Travel Plan will need to be widely publicised if they are to be effective.
 The Travel Plan Champions will be able to support this task within the parent body. - 6.11 At a strategic point within the school, on its website and within admission documentation, transport information will be displayed.
 This will provide a medium to promote new initiatives and advertise forthcoming events.
-New initiatives and events will also be communicated in assemblies. - 6.12 Promotional events will be organised on a regular basis, in relation to specific aspects of the Travel Plan or to promote the introduction of any new initiatives.
+New initiatives and events will also be communicated in assemblies, via Parent Class Rep meetings and the school's weekly Newsletter. - 6.12 Promotional events will be organised on a regular basis, in relation to specific aspects of the Travel Plan or to promote the introduction of any new initiatives.
 This will allow travel awareness to be maintained at a high level among staff and pupils and be used to raise recognition levels for initiatives that may have become less popular with time.
-A good exampleof an existing annual event is 'Walk to School Week' or 'Walk Once a Week (WOW)'.
+A good example of an existing annual event is 'Walk to School Week' or 'Walk Once a Week (WOW)'.